Ford of Europe: 2004–2011: Kinetic Design

 The second generation Focus hatchback, saloon and estate models went on sale in late 2004, picking up where the original model left off.
 Excellent ride and handling, good equipment levels, solid build quality and a comfortable interior all won praise for those who experienced the new car.
 The only major criticism of the Focus was its unoriginal styling which differed little from that of its predecessor but it remained one of the most popular cars in Europe during a production life which lasted more than six years.

 November 2005 saw the launch of a facelifted Fiesta which offered new styling inside and out as well as new colour options.

 2006 saw Ford launch two new people carriers, the S-MAX and the Ford Galaxy MK2.
 Both cars used the same underpinnings, but the S-MAX was a cheaper and sportier alternative to the more upmarket and practical Galaxy.
 The S-MAX then became the first full-size people carrier to be voted European Car of the Year.

-Ford launched the third generation Mondeo in May 2007 and new generations of the Fiesta and Ka in late 2008.
+Ford launched the third generation Mondeo in May 2007 and had a facelift in Autumn 2010.
+The new generations of the Fiesta and Ka launched in late 2008.

 4 years after the Maverick was axed, Ford returned to the 4x4 market in early 2008 with the Focus-based Kuga which unlike its Maverick predecessors became a strong seller.

 In 2005, Ford celebrated its 30th anniversary as Britain's most popular car brand.
 The Focus was the country's top-selling car, while the Fiesta occupied fifth place and the Mondeo ninth.
 In spite of this, the gap between Ford and its competitors was about as narrow as it had ever been, with Vauxhall and Renault just a short margin behind Ford in sales figures.

-In 2008, Ford acquired a majority stake in Automobile Craiova, Romania.
+In 2008, Ford acquired a majority stake in Automobile Craiova of Romania.
 The Ford Transit Connect was Ford's first model produced in Craiova, followed in 2012 by the new Fiesta-based MPV B-Max and the small displacement engine 1.0-litre EcoBoost.